Legal Representation For Contractor & Builder Disputes

 Does a judgment in court mean the money will be collected?

-This often causes frustration on the part of property owners.
-Just because you win in court, that does not mean you’ll collect the amount of your judgment.
+This often frustrates property owners.
+Just because you win in court doesn’t mean you’ll collect the amount of your judgment.
 As the expression goes, there can be a long walk from the courthouse to the bank.

-On the property owner side, if you get judgment, you can use it to collect against the contractor’s hard assets and stuff, plus any bank accounts.
+On the property owner side, if you get a judgment, you can use it to collect against the contractor’s hard assets and any bank accounts.
 Only, many contractors already have judgments against them.
 For example, many are penniless (on paper at least) and carry few assets.
-They only lease their tools and equipment from Lowes or Home Depot, doing business “cash only.”
-Also, if the contract is for home improvement, however, there is one ray of light.
-An unsatisfied judgment against a home improvement contractor can work to suspend his home improvement contractor license.
+They only lease their tools and equipment from Lowe’s or Home Depot, doing business “cash only.”
+Also, if the contract is for home improvement, there is one ray of light.
+An unsatisfied judgment against a home improvement contractor can lead to the suspension of their license.
 This, however, assumes the home improvement contractor is not a total fraud and cares about his license.

 Contractor’s Defense to Enforcement of a Judgment

 On the contractor’s side, you can get a mechanic’s lien, which stays with the property.
 However, absent a money judgment, you may not force the sale of the property.
-Thus, it’s useless until the property gets sold.
+Thus, it’s useless until the property is sold.
 Fortunately, in Allegheny County, a judgement against anyone automatically constitutes a lien against property.
 With a money judgment, the lien gains “teeth”.
 It can be used to force the sale of the property.
-That said, the mortgage holder will be paid first, so unless there is significant equity in the home.
+That said, the mortgage holder will be paid first, so this is only useful unless there is significant equity in the home.
 Thus, this approach may not be cost-effective.

 What if someone was injured from the construction or renovation?

-The careless work of a contractor may causes injury to persons on the property.
-For example, a water leak can cause a mold related illness or damages.
+The contractor’s careless work may cause injury to persons on the property.
+For example, a water leak can cause a mold related illness or damage.
 In addition, our lawyers handle all kinds of injury claims.
-Injuries are governed by negligence law, but your home improvement or other contract may limit those claims.
-Also, a lawyer should review any waiver closely as these have been disregarded by the courts in numerous instances.
+Negligence law governs injuries, but your home improvement or other contract may limit those claims.
+Also, a lawyer should review any waiver closely as courts have disregarded these in numerous instances.

 Can I post something online about the shady or shoddy contractor?

-People typing negative post online about bad experiences with renovation to property The answer is yes, but you have to be sure you are factually correct.
+The answer is yes, but you must be sure you are factually correct.
 Even when you are correct, you can get sued for defamation or trade disparagement if the contractor sees it differently.
 You can be sued for defamation (of the contractor personally) or trade disparagement, by his company, corporation, or LLC.
 If you feel you must speak negatively about a contractor, at least do not make any reckless statement.

 How long will my lawsuit against a contractor take?